top of page

 3. Why is the EAA Reservoir needed?

-The reservoir will provide badly needed water to America’s Everglades, which is arid in the dry season.
-The water will also help recharge the aquifer that provides drinking water to millions in South Florida and will help balance the salinity of Florida Bay.
+The reservoir will provide much needed water to America’s Everglades, which is too arid in the dry season.
+The water will also recharge the aquifer that provides drinking water to millions in South Florida and will help balance the salinity of Florida Bay.
 The most visible improvements, however, will be along Florida’s east and west coasts, which have suffered perennial outbreaks of toxic blue-green algae and red tide, both of which are fed by discharges of polluted Lake Okeechobee water that will now be stored, cleaned, and sent south instead.

 Florida’s east and west coasts, which have suffered perennial outbreaks of toxic blue-green algae and red tide